 Local Development with DDEV

-The fastest way to a local Solr instance is the official DDEV add-on :
+The fastest route to a local Solr instance is the official DDEV addon :

 Configure cores in .ddev/typo3-solr/config.yaml:

-And configure .ddev/config.yaml to create the cores after starting:
+And create the cores after startup in .ddev/config.yaml:

 | Command | Description |